Contingent and on-demand workforce – what’s the difference?

 What we can do for you

 Are you a staffing agency looking for on-demand workforce management software?
-Zelos is a perfect app for simple on-demand staffing.
+Or a company looking for an easy way to manage on-demand staff in-house?
+Zelos is a perfect app for contingent workforce management.

 Get in touch with us for further information about how we can help you with on-demand staffing.